jpadams/puppet_vim_env/README.md

   - `puppet module install puppetlabs/vcsrepo`
   - `puppet module install puppetlabs/stdlib`

-This module also assumes that the system you want vim enhancements for has `git`, `curl` and `rubygems` installed (though it uses the vedored PE gem executable if available).
+This module also assumes that the system you want vim enhancements for has `git`, `curl` and `rubygems` installed (though it uses the vendored PE gem executable if available).

 ### Installation & Setup